Increase Your Community Recycling Rate

 Websites offer an inexpensive opportunity to promote your recycling program and increase participation.
 Whether you already have a recycling page or are thinking about adding recycling information to your website, consider the following tips:

-- Use simple, direct language-most readers will only scan your website, so bullet and bold important information
+- Use simple, direct language-most readers will only scan your website

 - Include a list of acceptable materials-make sure residents know what items to recycle

-- Explain clearly how to get a recycling bin or recycling cart-residents to want to know how to order a recycling bin or cart or where the drop-offs are located
+- Explain clearly how to get a recycling bin or recycling cart and list where any recycling drop-offs are located

 - No extra cost?
 Let them know!
 Residents are more likely to recycle if they do not have to pay an extra fee.